Solomon Islands: Geography

 Solomon Islands is an island nation that lies east of Papua New Guinea and consists of six major islands and 992 smaller islands.
 The major part of the nation of Solomon Islands covers many of the mountainous volcanic islands of the Solomon Islands archipelago, which includes Choiseul, the Shortland Islands, the New Georgia Islands, Santa Isabel, the Russell Islands, the Nggela Islands, Tulagi, Malaita, Maramasike, Ulawa, Owaraha (Santa Ana), Makira (San Cristobal), and the main island of Guadalcanal.
 Solomon Islands also includes smaller, isolated low atolls and volcanic islands such as Sikaiana, Rennell Island, Bellona Island, the Santa Cruz Islands and tiny outliers such as Tikopia, Anuta, and Fatutaka.
 Although Bougainville is the largest island in the Solomon Islands archipelago it is politically an autonomous region of Papua New Guinea and does not form part of the nation of Solomon Islands.

 The country's islands lie between latitudes 5° and 13°S, and longitudes 155° and 169°E. The distance between the westernmost and easternmost islands is 1448 km.
 The Santa Cruz Islands (of which Tikopia is part) are situated north of Vanuatu and are especially isolated at more than 200 km from the other islands.

+Geology

+The Solomon Islands archipelago was formed in tectonic processes and major phases of volcanic activity that formed the islands occurred between the Eocene and Middle Miocene but is quite varied.
+Volcanic reactivation occurred no earlier than around 8 million years ago, and ongoing activity continues to the present day with several volcanoes, including Kavachi and Savo Island.